-Paul Hinkins received a kidney in 2009 through the paired/pooled kidney transplant scheme, which was made possible when the law changed under the Human Tissue Act in 2006.
+Paul Hinkins received a kidney through the paired/pooled kidney transplant scheme, which was made possible when the law changed under the Human Tissue Act in 2006.

 Sometimes someone waiting for a kidney will know someone who is willing to donate one, but incompatibility in blood group or tissue type will mean that the donor’s kidney can’t be transplanted.
 The paired/pooled scheme is a national scheme into which donor-recipient pairs are registered, to be matched up with one or two other such couples.
 Each transplant “exchange” involves four people, made up of two pairs, or six people, made up of three pairs.
 One person in each pair is waiting for a kidney transplant and the other wants to give their partner a kidney, but is not a good enough match.
 He or she therefore volunteers to give a kidney to a member of a similar pair, in return for a kidney for his or her partner.

 The pairs could be married couples, unmarried couples, two relatives or two friends.

 Paul describes what a difference it made to his life.

 After my first kidney transplant, which had been given to me by my wife, began to fail in 2008, and I was heading towards dialysis treatment, my mother-in-law decided to put herself forward as a possible donor.
 This was a humbling experience.
 I was not used to this kind of self-sacrifice, for my benefit.